jedi95/combatsim/README.txt

 Default character build
 -----------------------
-The stats/gear used by default in the simulator match this ARM profile: http://swtor.askmrrobot.com/character/522d23fe-5cd9-4a63-92e4-ac71d45b1983
+The stats/gear used by default in the simulator match this AMR profile: http://swtor.askmrrobot.com/character/522d23fe-5cd9-4a63-92e4-ac71d45b1983

 To change these stats, modify createPlayer() in Main.java.
 A better method of changing stats will be implemented in the future